 For those that love the Coast

 We love visiting the coast.
 Some of our favourite walks include walks at Samphire Hoe Beach.
-Here you can find wildlife, rare plants, beautiful landscapes of the White Cliffs, and stunning views over the English Channel.
+You’ll find wildlife, rare plants, and beautiful landscapes of the White Cliffs.
+Not to mention the stunning views over the English Channel.
 Sunny Sands Beach is a popular sandy beach (it can get a little busy in the summer) located close to the centre of town and next to Folkestone Harbour.
-Cafés, pubs, shops, and toilets are all in easy reach.
+Cafés, pubs, shops, and toilets are within easy reach.

-There are also plenty more activities you can do.
-Whether you enjoy horse-riding, bike-riding or surfing we can provide you with a long list of wonderful activity providers to make your trip even more memorable
+Finally, there are also plenty of additional activities you can do.
+Prefer horse-riding, bike-riding or surfing, you name it?
+We can provide a list of providers to make your trip even more memorable.